-Heading over to the pharmacy is never a fun chore.
-After you’ve discussed treatments with your doctor, picked a medication you can both agree on, you’re forced to wait in line to pick it up.
-And, to pile it on, you may find out at the pharmacy that the medication you were prescribed wasn’t even pre-authorized by your insurance company!
-That means you might be stuck paying the full cost of the prescription.
+Heading to the pharmacy isn’t usually a fun experience.
+After you’ve discussed potential treatments with your doctor and selected a medication that you can both agree on, you generally have to wait some amount of time for the prescription to be filled before you can pick it up and return home.
+And, to lengthen the ordeal further, you may find out at the pharmacy that the medication you were prescribed may need to be pre-authorized to be eligible for prescription drug coverage benefits!
+That means you could be stuck paying the full cost of the prescription.

-At this point, you may be asking yourself what prior authorization for prescription drugs is and how you can get it.
-HealthMarkets has the answer.
+At this point, you may be asking yourself what exactly prior authorization for prescription drugs is and how you can get it.
+HealthMarkets can help provide the answers.

 What Does Prior Authorization Mean?